My Friend's Place

 When I wasn’t in a shelter, I slept in lifeguard towers in Santa Monica, in squats, in front of the Pantages Theater, or at strangers’ houses.
 By 18, I thought I was finally making progress — I had a job, started community college classes, and moved into my own studio apartment.
 But when I found out I was pregnant with my first child, everything unraveled.

-At six months pregnant, I had to quit my job and found myself moving from place to place.
+At six months pregnant, I had to quit my job so that I could have access to medical care and found myself moving from place to place.
 It was an unstable and frightening time.

 Give Today